alwaysdata/documentation/accounts/notifications.en.md

 - Triggering event: a [migration]({{< ref "advanced/migrations">}}) relating to an account is scheduled,
 - Resolution: apply the migration,
 - Expiry: the migration will be applied automatically (but not necessarily on the actual day of expiry).

+[^1]: - a profile created in less than a year must connect every 120 days,
+    - a profile created between 1 and 4 years must connect every 6 months,
+    - a profile with 4 years of age, one connection per year is required.